-The closing price of Charles River common stock on the NYSE on March 19, 2018 was \$110.86.
+The closing price of Charles River common stock on the NYSE on March 19, 2020 was \$108.76.

-The Compensation Committee worked with Pay Governance LLC, its outside compensation consultant, to develop the Plan, while taking into account the many institutional investor dilution guidelines, as well as the guidelines of investor advisory firms.
-We will continue to monitor the comparative advantages and accounting treatment of equity compensation awards going forward, in order to ensure that the Plan promotes retention and creates incentives in a manner which benefits our shareholders.
+The Compensation Committee developed this new share request while taking into account the many institutional investor dilution guidelines, as well as the guidelines of investor advisory firms.
+We will continue to monitor the comparative advantages and accounting treatment of equity compensation awards going forward, in order to ensure that the Plan continues to promote retention and create incentives in a manner that benefits our shareholders.

-The affirmative vote of a majority of the votes present or represented and entitled to vote at the Meeting is required to approve the proposed Plan.
+The affirmative vote of a majority of the votes present or represented and entitled to vote at the Meeting is required to approve the proposed Plan amendment.
 This means that, assuming a quorum is present, the number of votes cast in favor of the proposal must exceed the number of votes cast against it.
-In addition, under New York Stock Exchange rules, an "abstention" is counted as a vote "against" the proposal.
-If the Plan is not approved by shareholders, we will not be able to make the proposed additional 6,758,800 shares available for issuance under the Plan.
+In addition, under New York Stock Exchange rules, abstentions count as votes cast against the Plan.
+If the amendment to the Plan is not approved by shareholders, we will not be able to make the proposed additional 1,750,000 shares available for issuance under the Plan.

-There are a number of reasons why we believe approving this Plan is important:
+There are a number of reasons why we believe approving this Plan Amendment is important.